 Learning how to respond effectively starts with understanding what we call the Emotional Intelligence Management Tree.
 The Emotional Intelligence tree is made up of four key branches, each branch growing together to develop strong emotional intelligence.

 People who are strong in the self-awareness branch of the Emotional Intelligence Management Tree are able to identify their own personal motivators, emotions, and triggers as different situations arise.
-They accept themselves for who they are – though a truly effective leader never stops striving to become better – and understands their personal strengths and weaknesses.
+They accept themselves for who they are – through a truly effective leader never stops striving to become better – and understand their personal strengths and weaknesses.